sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 10. Check for overhang in this plasmid and trim.

-###Align Illumina with BWA
+### Align Illumina reads to PacBio contigs

+- Copy the trimmed, circularised contigs from circlator back to your main folder.
 - Align illumina reads to these contigs

-- First, index the contigs file
+- First, index the contigs file. [explain what this does]

 ```text
 bwa index contig_1_2.fa
 ```

-- then, align using bwa mem
+- then, align using bwa mem:

 ```text
 bwa mem -t 8 contig_1_2.fa R1.fastq.gz R2.fastq.gz | samtools sort > aln.bam
 ```